imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   This experiment was designed to show the moving actor objective throughout the lifetime of an RL learning loop.
 By lifetime I mean from policy initialization to policy convergence.
 In this experiment I start with an untrained TD-MPC2 and at t=25,50,75 I load TD-MPC2 weights that represent different stages of convergence.
 The weights at t=75 are full converged.
 You can see that each consequitive set of weights has more optimal value function.
 Unfortunately, this still doesn't help the algorithm escape the natural local minima of the problem.
 </details>

 This don't look too good for RL, but there is yet one more issue.
-RL optimization is just painfully inefficient because we're stuck with zeroth-order graidents [10].
+RL optimization is just painfully inefficient because it uses zeroth-order graidents [10].
 Since we usually assume that the environment is unknown, we can't compute gradients and we are limited to only TD learning approaches.
 They work, they just require a lot of data!
 Interestingly enough, even if we can learn the environment dynamics, that still doesn't help us learn a value function faster [11].

 In summary, the **fundemental issues with RL** are:
 1. It is bad at non-cyclic tasks due to the natural local minima of the tasks.